 1. Borehole images are processed for structural and textural features.
 The analysis is performed with detailed feature classification, orientation and dip.
-It is essential to extract as much information as possible with high confidence from the images.
+It is essential to extract as much high confidence information as possible from the images.

-- 2. Shaer wave splitting analysis is performed to analyse plane of symetry orientation and degree of anisotropy.
-This is performed using Alford rotation on cross shear measurements.
-The evalauted cross-energy difference of the split waves may indicate degree of anisotropy as well. - 3.
+- Shear wave splitting analysis is performed to analyze plane of symetry orientation and degree of anisotropy.
+This is accomplished using Alford rotation on cross shear measurements.
+The evaluated cross-energy difference of the split waves may indicate the degree of anisotropy as well. - 3.
 Shear dispersion analysis (Schlumberger Sonic Scanner Analysis) is used to identify the acoustic anisotropy source.
 This is essential as not all observed wave splitting is due to stress alone.

-- 4. The features detected on borehole images are integrated with the acoustic anisotropy parameters in a 3D model using FracAniso technique (Schlumberger Software).
+- 4. The features detected on borehole images are integrated with the acoustic anisotropy parameters in a proprietary Schlumberger 3D model using FracAniso technique.
 If observed bore hole images features are planar in the formation, the shear anisotropy will match the direction confirming that borehole images observed features extending into the formation. - 5.
 Stoneley wave is analyzed using special technique for mobility detection in tight fractured zones.
-The evaluated Stoneley Index (StI) is compared with measured porosity profile to analyse secondary porosity.
-StI will help in highlighting productive microfractures or chikenwire type fractures which are non-planar features.
+The evaluated Stoneley Index (StI) is compared with the measured porosity profile to analyze secondary porosity.
+StI will help in highlighting productive microfractures or "chikenwire" type fractures which are non-planar features.